Ethorbit/Libvirt_CPU_Isolation_Multiple_VMs/README.md

-# Libvirt CPU Isolation for Multiple Virtual Machines
-Isolate the cores of 2+ virtual machines which have different cores without conflicting.
+Tutorial to isolate the cores of 2+ virtual machines which have different cores without conflicting.

 # Create the hook files
 Libvirt runs scripts in directories that have the same name as a Virtual Machine located in /etc/libvirt/hooks/qemu.d